i2Systems/fusion-cortex/SEEDING.md

 # Database Seeding Guide

+**Guide for populating the database with realistic demo data for testing and development.**

 This guide explains how to seed the database with realistic, cohesive demo data for each site.

 ## Overview